jaicdev/jaicdev.github.io/README.md

 # Jay Nareshbhai Chaudhari

-### As a Junior Research Fellow in the field of Computer Vision, I am passionate about exploring the frontiers of image and video analysis.
-My expertise lies in developing innovative deep-learning models and algorithms to solve real-world computer vision problems.
+#### Jay is a Junior Research Fellow at Ahmedabad University working in the field of Computer Vision.
+He is passionate about exploring the frontiers of image and video analysis.
+His expertise lies in developing innovative deep-learning models and algorithms to solve real-world computer vision problems.

-### I am proficient in programming languages like Python, and MATLAB, and have hands-on experience working with popular deep-learning frameworks like TensorFlow, PyTorch, and Keras.
-I am constantly learning and updating my knowledge base to stay up-to-date with the latest trends and developments in the field of computer vision.
+#### He is proficient in programming languages like Python, and MATLAB, and have hands-on experience working with popular deep-learning frameworks like TensorFlow, PyTorch, and Keras.

-### Feel free to connect with me to discuss any potential collaborations in this domain.
+#### Feel free to connect with him to discuss any potential collaborations in this domain.

 # Experience

 ### Junior Research Fellow, Ahmedabad University, 2022 - Present
+### Project : Person Retrieval in Video Surveillence.
+### Project Sponsoring Agency: Gujarat Council on Science and Technology

 # Education

 ### B.Tech in Electrical Engineering from Institute of Infrastructure Technology Research and Management, 2019
 ### M.Engg in Automatic Control & Robotics from The Maharaja Sayajirao University of Baroda, 2022

+# Projects

+### Sleep Stage Classification using Machine Learning Algorithms based on polysomnography data
+#### Oct 2021 - Aug 2022
+#### The sleep stage classification project achieved the highest accuracy of 91 % in ensemble techniques of multiple models.
+The feature extracted were the biorthogonal wavelet filters.
+The major impact of this research is to reduce the biasness in the imbalanced dataset.
+The imbalance dataset was handled by configuring a new adaptive loss function.

+### Microbial Fuel Cell
+#### Jan 2019 - May 2019
+#### MFC was built as working prototype of a double chamber microbial fuel cell using sewage water.MFC gave 3 Volt and 5 mA current.

+### Wind Speed forecasting with Machine Learning Algorithms for Energy Management in Wind Farm
+####  Jul 2018 - May 2019
+#### A model of ARIMA, Support Vector Regression and Random Forest algorithms for wind speed forecasting.
+Of all the models, SVM was the best best performing model with an accuracy of 98%.This forecasting model managed to reduce the penalty of the wind farms by 40%.

 # Publications